Honors in the Major: CLAS

 Application for Graduation

 Students must apply for the degree during the semester in which all requirements will be met.
 A Degree Application must be filed for a student to be considered eligible for the degree.
-The University of Iowa does not confer degrees without a complete application.
+The University of Iowa does not confer degrees without a completed application.
 Please note the important deadline for this application.
 Students are urged to apply as soon as possible.

 - The student is responsible for making sure the project or thesis is completed in ample time to be graded and verified for the award of Honors in the Major.

-Students should discuss these procedures with their professional advisor in the College of Liberal Arts and Sciences, with the faculty mentor overseeing the final Honors in the Major project or thesis, and with the department's faculty advisor for Honors in the Major.
+Students should discuss these procedures with their professional advisor in the College of Liberal Arts and Sciences, with the faculty mentor overseeing the final Honors in the Major project or thesis, and with the department's faculty coordinator for Honors in the Major.